spex-lang/spex-lang.github.io/src/motivation.md

-He then went on to elaborate saying that we have plenty (too many) programming languages (e.g. C, Java, Go, Python, Erlang, etc) which at a high-level allow us to manipulate machines via machine instructions, but we have very few *specification languages* which describe encodings and protocols, i.e. describe what's going on *between* two, or more, machines!
+He then went on to elaborate saying that we have plenty (too many) programming languages (e.g. C, Java, Go, Python, Erlang, etc) which at a high-level allow us to manipulate machines via machine instructions (and syscalls).
+However we only have a few *specification languages* which describe encodings and protocols, i.e. describe what's going on *between* two, or more, machines!

 In a later [talk](https://youtu.be/ed7A7r6DBsM?t=723) (2013) Joe has the following slide: